Table of Contents

 Best for: Any and all investors

 Schwab is the largest retail investment broker in the world, and there are plenty of reasons why.
-Not only does the company offer virtually every type of investment (except cryptocurrencies), but they also have among the best customer service in the industry.
+Not only does the company offer virtually every type of investment (except cryptocurrencies), but it also has the best customer service in the industry.
 That includes 24/7 live support, as well as more than 360 local branches nationwide.

 Schwab can also accommodate nearly any type of account, including an extensive list of retirement accounts.
 And because it offers many tools and resources, it works for novices and advanced day traders.